rackerlabs/atom-hopper/README.txt

 The first two arguments are not optional and must be set to either 'start' or 'stop' Atom Hopper: start | stop

-Example: java Ðjar AtomHopperServer.jar start
+Example: java -jar AtomHopperServer.jar start

 -p (alias --port)
 This specifies the port number that Atom Hopper will listen to for incoming requests, if not set it will use a default port of 8080